This dashboard is available to all customers in the Enterprise Architecture Suite with the Application Portfolio Management Module (APM).

-All Indicators are calculated on a daily basis and are archived in order to provide an Indicator history.
-Indicator values are therefore never older than 24 hours.
+All KPIs are calculated on a daily basis and are archived in order to provide a KPI history.
+KPI values are therefore never older than 24 hours.

-Users can click most indicators in order to navigate to the Inventory and review the Fact Sheets that the indicator has been calculated on.
+Users can click most KPIs in order to navigate to the Inventory and review the Fact Sheets that the KPI has been calculated on.

 Deviating Inventory filters

-Not all subsets of Fact Sheets used for Indicator calculation can already be represented as a filter in the Inventory.
+Not all subsets of Fact Sheets used for KPI calculation can already be represented as a filter in the Inventory.
 This applies in particular to lifecycle filters.
-Therefore, there can be deviations between the subset of Fact Sheets based on which the Indicator is calculated and the Fact Sheets displayed in the Inventory after clicking an Indicator.
-Please note that these discrepancies do not affect the correctness of the Indicator calculation.
+Therefore, there can be deviations between the subset of Fact Sheets based on which the KPI is calculated and the Fact Sheets displayed in the Inventory after clicking a KPI.
+Please note that these discrepancies do not affect the correctness of the KPI calculation.
 We are actively working on making these filters available in the Inventory as well.